SrikarPadakanti/Personal-progress-tracker/README.md

-# Personal Progress Tracker | SDE Prep Dashboard
+# Personal Progress Tracker | Preparation Dashboard

-A **full-stack React application** to track your learning journey, topics, and subtopics for SDE preparation.
+A **full-stack React application** to track your learning journey, topics, and subtopics for preparation.
 This interactive tracker helps you organize study sections, manage topics/subtopics, and visualize progress with a sleek UI.

 ---